 As night deepens, you marvel once again at how improbably secluded this place is.
 Scanning through a full 360, you are able to spot only a couple of sodium-vapor security lights off in the distance, faintly visible through the trees.
 Walk a short distance from the fire and you are enveloped in darkness of a caliber you rarely find within city limits.
 The sounds of the city seem muffled and distant.

 For the moment all is rosy, but you wonder just how much longer it can last.
 Right across the creek, Tim’s property is bordered by an eight-acre tract.
 For years it has been only lightly developed, mostly grassy field with a few groves of trees and a scattering of modest dwellings.
-A small business occupies one corner.
+A couple of small businesses occupy one corner.